cpressey/LCF-style-ND/README.md

     def conj_intro(p, q):
-        """If p is proved, and q is proved, then p & q is proved.""" assert isinstance(p, ProofStep)
+        """If p is proved, and q is proved, then p & q is proved.""" assert isinstance(p, Proof)
-        assert isinstance(q, ProofStep)
+        assert isinstance(q, Proof)
-        return ProofStep(
+        return Proof(
             _conclusion=Conj(p._conclusion, q._conclusion),
             _assumptions=merge_assumptions(
                 p._assumptions, q._assumptions
             )
         )

-(Note that, even though we're using plain old Latin letters, rather than Greek ones, for variable names in these functions, these variables do represent proof steps, and not particular propositional variables that appear in the propositional statements themselves.
+Note that, when writing an inference rule in natural deduction, we would typically notate variables which take on proofs with Greek letters.
+Instead of doing that in this code, we are using Latin letters, in this case `p` and `q`.
+(Note that these variables do represent proofs, and not particular propositional variables that appear in the propositional statements themselves.
 Those would be represented by `Var("p")` or similar.)

 Conjunction-elimination is also reasonably simple.
-We assert that the conclusion has a certain structure, and take it apart.  `side` is a parameter which tells which side we want to keep: 0 for left, 1 for right.
+We assert that the conclusion has a certain structure, and then we take it apart.  `side` is a parameter which tells which side we want to keep: `'L'` for left, `'R'` for right.

     def conj_elim(r, side):
-        """If r (of the form p & q) is proved, then p (alternately q) is proved.""" assert isinstance(r, ProofStep)
+        """If r (of the form p & q) is proved, then p (alternately q) is proved.""" assert isinstance(r, Proof)
         assert isinstance(r._conclusion, Conj)
-        return ProofStep(
+        return Proof(
-            _conclusion=r._conclusion.lhs if side == 0 else r._conclusion.rhs,
+            _conclusion={'L': r._conclusion.lhs, 'R': r._conclusion.rhs}[side],
             _assumptions=r._assumptions
         )

-We did the rules for conjunctions first because they are very simple, but correspondingly not very exciting, and showing a proof using only them will probably not be very illuminating.
+We did the rules for conjunctions first because they are very simple, but correspondingly not very exciting, and showing a proof using only them would probably not be very illuminating.
 So, let's work towards having a selection of inference rules that will let us write a small, but meaningful, proof.
 Here is implication-elimination, also